 Firstly, because we are working with profit or loss at expiration, the function is always a straight line.

-It may be constant, it may be upward sloping or downward sloping, but it is always linear – a straight line, no curves (we get curves only when calculating P/L before expiration when the options still have some time value remaining, which is not the case in this tutorial).
+It may be constant, upward sloping or downward sloping, but it is always linear – a straight line, no curves (we get curves only when calculating P/L before expiration when the options still have time value, which is not the case in this tutorial).

 Secondly, the direction or slope of the P/L function can only change at the strikes.

-This is very helpful for the calculation of maximum profit and maximum loss, because we don’t need to calculate P/L for an infinite number of underlying price points.
-We only need to calculate P/L at a small number of “important” price points – those where the P/L function can theoretically reach extreme values or change direction.
+This is helpful for the calculation of maximum profit and maximum loss, because we don't need to calculate P/L for all possible underlying price points.
+We only need to calculate P/L at a small number of "important" price points – those where the P/L function can theoretically reach extreme values or change direction.

 The Important Underlying Price Points